oracle-samples/oci-data-science-ai-samples/distributed_training/notebooks/Tensorboard.md

 **Using TensorBoard Logs:**

-TensorBoard can be setup on a local machine and pointed to object storage.
-This will enable a live monitoring setup of TensorBoard logs.

-    OCIFS_IAM_TYPE=api_key tensorboard --logdir oci://<bucket_name>/path/to/logs
+To launch a TensorBoard session on your local workstation, run -

+    export OCIFS_IAM_KEY=api_key # If you are using resource principal, set resource_principal tensorboard --logdir oci://my-bucket@my-namespace/path/to/logs

+This will bring up TensorBoard app on your workstation.
+Access TensorBoard at ``http://localhost:6006/``

 **Note**: The logs take some initial time (few minutes) to reflect on the tensorboard dashboard.